Belgium

 The general conditions to benefit from the investment deduction remain the same.

-The new regime as well as the correction related to the (partial) professional withholding tax exemption regime to determine the investment deduction basis will be applicable for investments made as of 1 January 2025.
+The new regime, as well as the correction related to the (partial) professional withholding tax (WHT) exemption regime to determine the investment deduction basis, will be applicable for investments made as of 1 January 2025.

-In addition, the law of 12 May 2024 provides for the following modifications to the innovation income deduction (IID) and tax credit for innovation income:
+In addition, the law of 12 May 2024 provides for the following modifications to the IID and tax credit for innovation income:

 • As of assessment year 2025, taxpayers will have the option not to offset part or the full amount of IID against the taxable basis but to convert it into a non-refundable tax credit for innovation income.

-• The tax credit for innovation income can be carried forward and offset against corporate income tax of (one of) the following taxable periods.
+• The tax credit for innovation income can be carried forward and offset against CIT of (one of) the following taxable periods.
 Taxpayers will have the choice for each taxable period whether or not to apply this tax credit.

 • From 2026 onwards, the effect of the tax credit for innovation income will be evaluated on a yearly basis, paying special attention to the budgetary cost of the measure and Belgium’s competitive position compared to neighbouring countries.